Birthrights CEO, Rebecca Schiller, will be speaking at this event.

-Transforming Consent in Maternity Care Seminar – 11th October 2017 (Invitation only)
+Transforming Consent in Maternity Care Seminar – 11th October 2017

 The second Policing Pregnancy conference was held on the 18 May at Canterbury Christchurch University and is a collaboration between Birthrights, the British Pregnancy Advisory Service (BPAS), the Centre for Parenting Culture Studies (CPCS), and Engaging Sociology at CCCU.

 A seminar taking a critical look at recent forced caesarean decisions in the Court of Protection.

 Rebecca Schiller’s new book Why Human Rights in Childbirth Matter will be published by Pinter and Martin in September.
 Could you support Birthrights by hosting a #newchapter bookclub around 17th-22nd October?

 In collaboration with The Baring Foundation, Birthrights is pleased to be able to offer three, free to attend, Dignity in Childbirth workshops later this year.

 The workshops will give an introduction to human rights in maternity care, setting out the key principles and the legal framework that gives them power.
 Through case studies discover what healthcare professionals need to do to meet their obligations under human rights law and how human rights can provide a lever for positive change.
 We welcome healthcare professionals and anyone else with an interest in this area to these events.

 Places are limited and are on a first come first served basis.
 Please do let us know if you can no longer make it s we can offer tickets to those on the waiting list.
 Please click on the links below to Eventbrite to book.